 - pinch of salt (as a preservative)

-I hope you had fun exploring the wonderful world of Inks for Mixed Media with me!!
+I hope you had fun exploring the wonderful world of Artist Inks with me!!
 I hope you know more about which ink to use when now.
 I also create Photoshop Elements tutorials and craft project videos over on The Graphics Fairy Premium Membership site.
 You can find even more of my books, art, and whimsical shenanigans on The Bookery